What is "black rust" on steel?

 - Sacramento, California

 I'm 13 years old and I'm working on a science fair project.
 I encountered that "Black Rust" on mild steel which was immersed in Coca Cola, Gatorade and vinegar.
 I did some research on it.
-I think its some kind of residue or salts of something.
-And about that lest post about the sulfur, its called "mackinawite" .Nikki C
+I think it's some kind of residue or salts of something.
+And about that lest post about the sulfur, its called "mackinawite" .Nikki C [last name deleted for privacy by Editor]

 - Abbotsford, British Columbia, Canada